droidian/unl0kr/README.md

 ## Changing layouts

-The layouts in [layouts.c] are generated from [squeekboard layouts] using the [unsqu33kr/unsqu33kr.py] script.
-To run the script use the following commands
+The layouts in [uskr_layouts.h] and [uskr_layouts.c] are generated from [squeekboard layouts] using the [unsqu33kr/unsqu33kr.py] script.
+To regenerate the files, run

 ```
-$ cd unsqu33kr
-$ pipenv install
+$ ./generate-keymaps.sh
-$ pipenv run python unsqu33kr.py
 ```

-Then copy the output into [layouts.c].

 ## Screen recording